S81D/ANNIE_standalone/pyANNIEEventDisplay/README.md

 Will eventually be integrated into ToolAnalysis framework.

-This downstream python event display takes information extracted from .ROOT files produced using Tools in ToolAnalysis and shows (in 3D and in 2D) the timing and charge response of the PMTs.
+This downstream python event display takes information extracted from .ROOT files produced using Tools in ToolAnalysis and shows the timing and charge response of the PMTs.
 Currently designed for MC events (via WCSim), but will be expanded to show real events.

 ## How to use (for MC)